Physio: Maryke Rossouw

 I’m going to start off with saying I love sport.
 I love participating in it, watching it and talking about it.
-I love how it changes people in their abilities, health and their thinking of themselves.
-I also love being able to help people get back onto the sports field, hence my specialization in sports injuries.
+I’m intrigued how sport changes people in their abilities, health and their thinking of themselves.
+I’m honored by helping people get back onto the sports field, hence my specialization in sports injuries.
 But more on that later.

 Well, other than being a lover of arts, the outdoors, animals, good books, red wine and friendly people, I think this is pretty much what you need to know about me!

-Follow our links on articles about your injury and don’t hesitate to give us a call if you think we are fit to help you with your quest.
-That’s all, folks 🙂
+Follow our links on articles about our injury and don’t hesitate to give us a call if you think we are fit to help you with your quest.